vobst/dirtypipe/lkd_dirtypipe_files.dir/post.md

 # CVE-20??-????
 'Dirtypipe'
 This blogpost reflects our exploration of the 'dirtypipe' bug in the Linux kernel.
-The bug was discovered by ?? and descibed in his original blogpost ??.
+The bug was discovered by ?? and described in his original blogpost ??.
 While Max Kellermann's post is a great resource that contains all the relevant information to understand the bug, it assumes some familiartiy with the kernel.
 Initially, some of us were lacking this understanding and we had to dig into the relevant parts of the kernel to fully understand what's going on.
 It is the aim of this post to share our experiences and to provide a resource for other kernel novices that contains the technical information needed to obtain a solid understanding of the bug.
 The idea of this post is as follows: We take a small  proof-of-concept (POC) program and divide it into stages.
 Each stage issues a systemcall, and we will look into the kernel to understand which actions and state changes happen in response to it.
 For this we will use both, the kernel source code [link] and a kernel debugging setup.
 We provide the debugging setup and the POC in a git repository in case you want to follow along.
-Prereqisites: We assume familiartiy with the concept of virtual memory.
+Prereqisites: We assume familiartiy with operating system (OS) abstactions like virtual memory, files, ...
 ## 'Opening & mapping a file' | Concept: Page Cache
-1. Pipes
-2. Page Cache and the splice() systemcall
-4. The bug
-5. POC
-6. LPE exploit
-All code references are with respect to kernel v5.16.10.
+Text: caching for performance - cache is what matters - file mappings Kernel source: cache hit/miss, caching file, creating fd entry
+Debugging: get struct task_struct, struct address_space, struct page & data of page

 ## 'Creating a pipe' | Concept: Pipes
+Text: unidirectional IPC mechanism - ring buffer Kernel source: alloc pipe inode, register fds with proc, file operations
+Debugging: get struct pipe_inode_info

 ### Userland
 From a user perspective, a pipe consists of two file desciptors, one for reading and one for writing.
 A read on the former shall return the data written to the latter on a first-in-first-out basis.
 On x86-64 Linux a process creates a pipe by means of the 'sys_pipe' systemcall i.e., executing int 0x80 with rax set to 22 and rdi pointing to the integer array which is to hold the file desciptors.